Grants and financial assistance

 Help if you're experiencing illness or disability

-If you or a family member are experiencing illness or disability, you could be entitled to assistance from social security.
+If you or a family member are experiencing illness or have a disability, you could be entitled to assistance from social security.
 This includes Personal Independence Payment (PIP) (for adults under state retirement age), Attendance Allowance (for those over state retirement age), and Child Disability Payment, for children under 16, for new claims.

 If you're too unwell to work, you may be entitled to New Style Employment and Support Allowance and/or Universal Credit with limited capability for work or work related activity